-Does your builder have capacity to start within 3 months?
+Does your builder have the capacity to start within 3 months?

 To receive the $25,000 HomeBuilder Grant (to build a new home up to the value of $750,000), not only must the contract be signed between 4 June and 31 December 2020, but construction must commence within 3 months of the contract date.
-So it’s more important than ever to do your research and ensure that the builder you choose doesn’t have delayed start times, as this could jeopardise your ability to receive the $25,000 HomeBuilder Grant.
+So it’s more important than ever to do your research and ensure that the builder you choose doesn’t have delayed start times and can meet the HomeBuilder Grant deadline, as this could jeopardise your ability to receive the $25,000 HomeBuilder Grant.

 As one of Queensland’s most successful home builders with more than 38 years experience, Hallmark Homes welcomes the Federal Government assistance.
 With strong supply chains, proven processes and seamless workflows in place, Hallmark Homes are in an excellent position to meet the 3 month construction commencement deadline.